 This may sound obvious, but the more alcohol you drink, the greater your risk for becoming intoxicated and falling, which can make osteoporotic fractures more likely if you’re already prone to thin, weak bones.

 Some research has suggested that beer may be “better for bone health” than other kinds of alcohol because some kinds of beer have high levels of the mineral silicon.
 Research in the Journal of Bone and Mineral Research found an association between greater dietary silicon intake and higher bone mineral density in the hip.
+Another study showed that moderate wine consumption may offer bone protection because wine is rich in phenolic compounds, strong phytoestrogens and natural antioxidants–all of which contribute to bone protection.

 Other research published in the American Journal of Clinical Nutrition looked at the bone mineral density of men and women, noting that among the subjects, men tended to drink beer and women preferred wine.
 The men who consumed one to two drinks of beer or alcohol daily had higher bone mineral density than non-drinking men.
 Postmenopausal women who consumed one to two drinks per day had a higher bone mineral density in the spine and hip area than non-drinking women.